Yousef-Matar/matarito-vue/docs/components/MButton/snippets/demo/icons.md

 ## Icons

-Icon of a button is specified with `icon` property and position is configured using `iconPosition` attribute.
+Icon of the `MButton` is specified with `icon` property and position is configured using `iconPosition` attribute.

 <DemoContainer>
 		<MButton icon="pi pi-check" />